dhellmann/pymotw-3/source/asyncio/dns.rst

  Interacting with Domain Name Services
 =======================================

-Applications use sockets to communicate with servers for domain name service (DNS) operations like converting between hostnames and IP addresses. :mod:`asyncio` has convenience methods on the event loop to take care of those operations in the background.
+Applications use the network to communicate with servers for domain name service (DNS) operations like converting between hostnames and IP addresses. :mod:`asyncio` has convenience methods on the event loop to take care of those operations in the background, to avoid blocking during the queries.

 Address Lookup by Name
 ======================